Skip to main content

 #

-With the plumbing finally working, the DC started giving me real errors.
-And each one taught me a prerequisite that the DsAddSidHistory documentation mentions in isolation but never ties together.
+With the plumbing finally working, the DC started returning real errors.
+Each one revealed a prerequisite that the DsAddSidHistory documentation mentions in isolation but never ties together.

 All of these prerequisites are documented by Microsoft — but scattered across the DsAddSidHistory docs, the ADMT documentation, and separate KB articles.
 Never together, never in order.
-I found them one at a time, blind.
+Each one discovered the hard way.

 #